Call My Name (Cheryl song): Live performances

 On 26 May 2012, it was reported that Cheryl would perform "Call My Name" with live vocals on The Voice UK, following allegedly pre-recorded performances that occurred the previous year on The X Factor UK.
 It was also reported that The Voice executives always edit the vocals for every artist on the show, and they would "provide some finishing touches to her singing prior to it being broadcast."
 As the performance began, Cheryl swan-dived onto her backing dancers before they performed a highly elaborated routine.
 Following the broadcast, Cheryl received mixed comments from viewers, with a few who accused the singer of lip synching, while others, including pop singers Emma Bunton and will.i.am, praised the performance.
 In an interview with BBC News, Cheryl addressed the negative comments, and said that "if you think my live vocal sounds so good it must be mimed, I'm happy, I take it as a compliment."
 She performed the track again on The Graham Norton Show on 8 June 2012, and was also accused of lip synching.
-Cheryl also performed "Call My Name" at Capital FM Summertime Ball on 9 June 2012 in front of 80,000 fans at the Wembley Stadium, she was a surprise artist. at The Voice Denmark, and at the 2012 Jingle Bell Ball.
+Cheryl also performed "Call My Name" at Capital FM Summertime Ball on 9 June 2012 in front of 80,000 fans at the Wembley Stadium, she was a surprise artist. at The Voice '12 concert in Denmark, and at the 2012 Jingle Bell Ball.